Trump Removes Anthony Scaramucci From Communications Director Role

 Stop laughing.

-Could image over greed prevail (Score:4, Insightful)
+Could image over greed prevail (Score:5, Insightful)

 Given the wealth that most of the cabinet and staff have in the current white house it confuses me why many of them would want to risk image issues or care to face the daily workload and headaches that these positions entail.
 Though many are earning a comfortable salary [politico.com], the money pulled in is likely secondary to the access to impact decisions as well as access to information.
 Given the chaos and drama however we must be left to think carefully about what kind of corruption might be brewing behind this relatively opaque administration.
 Like a poorly tuned monitoring system there is so much noise in US politics right now it is difficult to pick out where the real harm to the world might be.